Reverse Geocoding API

 Method Path Description

-GET /api/v1/geocode/reverse Reverse geocode coordinates to a structured address
+POST /api/v1/geocode/reverse Reverse geocode coordinates to a structured address

 How it compares